gramaziokohler/clamp_hardware/experiments/201100_CL1_Drivetrain_Tests/20201118_different_motor/Readme.md

 The **reaction rotation force** is very high.
 This may increase the pressure between the lap joint shoulder faces when being rubbed and thus increase friction.

+We can potentially run the 1:49 motor at 3000 step/sec (Stage1 : 60.7 rpm / Stage 2: 3 rpm) for screwing operation, and even higher speed for no load movements.